-LEVEL flies from Terminal 1 at Barcelona El Prat airport with flights to Buenos Aires, Oakland, Los Angeles & Punta Cana.
+LEVEL flies from Terminal 1 at Barcelona El Prat airport with flights to Buenos Aires, Oakland, Los Angeles, Boston & Punta Cana.
 The airport is well connected to the city centre, with a train station in Terminal 2 and stations for Line 9 of the Barcelona metro in both terminals.

 Things to do in Barcelona

 Colour and noise are what Barcelona is all about.
 Spend your days admiring the city’s art and culture and your nights embracing Catalan cuisine and eclectic entertainment

 While Barcelona has a wealth of exceptional art galleries and museums, you don’t have to pay a penny to enjoy Spanish creativity throughout the city.
 From striking public sculptures to architectural wonders, there’s plenty to satisfy the eyes.
 Visit the Passeig de Gràcia, between Conseil de Cent and Aragó, to see works by the finest Catalan modernista architects, all in one block.
 Then make a new friend on Rambla del Raval – the street is home to an oversized bronze cat by Colombian sculptor, Fernando Botero.
 For something romantic, visit the Plaça d’Isidre Nonel, in Ciutat Vella.
 El món neix en cada besada (The world begins with every kiss) by Joan Fontcuberta is a large photomosaic of a giant kiss, made up of 4,000 small photos – all taken by city residents.